How To Convert Odds

 There are two instances of Moneyline odds: 'minus' moneylines and 'plus' moneylines.

 The first are 'minus' moneylines.
 This is expressed as for example, -120.
 But what does this mean exactly?
-Well, let's say bookmaker bet365 are offering odds of -120 for the Los Angeles Lakers to win a game.
+Well, let's say bookmaker is offering odds of -120 for the Los Angeles Lakers to win a game.
 This is essentially saying that to win $100 you have to bet $120.
 In other words, if you place $120 on that outcome, you will receive a profit of $100.

 The other instance are 'plus' moneylines.
 This is expressed as for example +180.
 In this case, let's say bookmaker Winner Sports have offered odds of +180 for the New York Yankees to win a game.
 This simply means that if you bet $100, you will win $180.